MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-rdp-no-license-server.md

     2. Create a new channel for a CMD instance.
 Enter **CMD** to start the channel and get the channel name.

     3. Switch to the channel that runs the CMD instance.
-In this case, it should be channel 1:
+In this case, it should be "channel 1":

        ```
        ch -si 1
        ```

-    4. Select **Enter** again and enter a valid username and password, local or domain ID, for the VM.
+    4. Select **Enter** again and enter a valid username and password and a local or domain ID for the VM.

 2. Check whether the VM has a Remote Desktop Session Host role enabled.
 If the role is enabled, make sure that it's functioning properly.
 Open an elevated CMD instance and follow these steps: